 Scott grew up in southern California but has lived for extended periods in Florida and Connecticut, and his work has been influenced by this bicoastal experience.
 A further inspiration was an extensive art tour of northern and southern Europe, undertaken with family just before enrolling at California Polytechnic University in San Luis Obispo.
 During studies for his liberal arts degree at Cal Poly, he studied photography and took other classes at the Art Center of Hollywood.

 After a 25 year career Scott retired from his executive position at the Chubb Insurance Group to devote his full energy to art.
 He completed his transition to the art world by moving from Santa Clarita to North San Diego County in 2010, where he now works at a home studio in Carlsbad.

 His work has been included in the Oceanside Museum of Art annual Charity Auction, and is a member of the Artists Alliance, attached to the museum.
 Scott is also a member of the San Diego Art Museum’s Artist Guild.
 He founded the North San Diego County Sculptors Salon, which he originated in 2013.
 Scott is also a long standing member of the International Sculpture Center.

 He is also a member of the Art Group of North County.
-The artists work is shown exclusively in the North Coastal Gallery, a part of the Carlsbad Oceanside Art League Gallery, 300 Carlsbad Village Drive, Suite 101, Carlsbad.
+The artist’s work can be viewed exclusively in the Carlsbad Oceanside Art League Gallery, a part of the North Coastal Art Gallery, 300 Carlsbad Village Drive, Suite 101, Carlsbad.